 What is Not Included

-Transportation to/from Big Meadows Lodge including the required National Park entrance fee (unless you ride in with me).
+Transportation to/from Big Meadows Lodge including the required National Park entrance fee.

 Lodging.
 We will be staying at the Big Meadows Lodge.
 I usually get a very basic lodge room, but other options are available, ranging from camping to cabins.